andrewlstewart/StereoNet_PyTorch/README.md

 Noteably, the argmin'd disparity is computed prior to the bilinear interpolation (follows X-Stereo but not ZhiXuanLi, the latter do it reverse order).

 Neither repo had a cascade of refinement networks and neither repo trained on both the left *and* right disparities.
 I believe my repo has both of these correctly implemented.

+Currently unclear

+* Do I need to have a max_disps parameter to help the model learn faster/better?
+* I'm waffling on whether I should stick with a single image in a batch.
+Pros, atrous convolutions will have more signal to noise (arising from zero padding).
+Cons, batch norm on a batch of one doesn't sound ideal.
+Think.